iraf-community/x11iraf/README.md

    about either axis, frame blink, windowing of the display, and colortable enhancement.

- * **XTapemon** is a conventional Xt/Athena application which allows the status of an IRAF tape job to be monitored continuously while the tape is being accessed.

 Manual pages are included for all the above utilities.